 Kingsley House is committed to maintaining a violence free environment for participants and staff.
 Programs are designed to prevent the occurrence of any dangerous behaviors or incidents.
 Early intervention to ward off any potential dangers to participants is exercised by all programs.
 All program staff throughout the agency receives training in techniques for deescalating conflict and management of aggressive or out-of-control behaviors.
 If, in rare instances, a child or adult participant is in danger of hurting themselves or others, the least restrictive de-escalation techniques possible will be implemented.
 Staff will attempt to use verbal encouragement of the participant to defuse dangerous or potentially dangerous behaviors.
 In these instances, parents or caregivers of the child or adult participant will be immediately called by staff.
+When behaviors are determined to pose a threat to other participants and staff, parents or caregivers may be required to come in to assist with implementing behavior strategies to promote behavior change.
 If necessary, police assistance will be requested to intervene, should more restrictive actions be required.
 Physical restraint of the participant is only to be used by staff as a last resort, in extenuating circumstances where the participant is in imminent danger to themselves or others.
 The preferable approach, however, is for staff to constantly take note of participants displaying desired behaviors and reward the appropriate behaviors with praise.